|

 The

-lively Latin Quarter on the Left Bank is the low-budget student area around
+lively Latin Quarter, or Quartier Latin, on the Left Bank is the low-budget student area around

 side of the vivacious main thoroughfare, Boulevard St Michel (or Boul’ St Mich’), an